slior/race-game/docs/codemaps/codemap.md

 ## Files

-- [`types.ts`](../../src/types.ts): Defines the core data structures (`Card`, `PlayerState`, `GameState`) and, crucially, a comprehensive set of **exported constants** for all card types, names, and block types.
-It also contains pure helper functions for common game logic checks.
-This file is central to maintaining type safety and consistency across the entire application.
+- [`types.ts`](../../src/types.ts): Defines the core data structures (`Card`, `PlayerState`, `GameState`) which include unique IDs for players.
+It also contains a comprehensive set of **exported constants** for all card types and names.
+Crucially, this file houses the game's most important pure helper functions, including **`isCardPlayable`**, which serves as the single source of truth for all game rule enforcement.

 ## Architecture